reupen/columns_ui-sdk/docs/source/index.rst

 The Columns UI SDK provides interfaces you can use to:

--  Create windows controlled by a host and embedded in the host’s window
+-  create windows controlled by a host and embedded in the host’s window
--  Provide information about commands to be used as a toolbar button
+-  provide information about commands to be used as a toolbar button

 Installation
 ------------